johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 less Reference_Data.fa
 ```

-Notice that each sequence follows the same pattern of Sample-name_Protein-name .
-This is very important as this will allow the next pipeline to understand which sequences correspond to which sample and which protein.
+Notice that each sequence follows the same pattern of Sample-name_Protein-name.
+The sample name is followed by and underscore and finally the name of the protein.
+If there is anything following the protein name (e.g. Human_AMELX**_400AA**), it should be removed.
+This is **very important**, as this will allow the next pipeline to understand which sequences correspond to which sample and which protein.
 All of the sequences we have generated and collected follow this pattern.
 If any additional sequences should be added, they must also follow this format if they are to be utilized properly.

 Now let's move onto the final pipeline and run the phylogeny.